engemil/chibios_devcontainer/README.md

 - **Docker** (https://www.docker.com/)

 Confirmed working on host computer OS: **Ubuntu 24.04** and **Windows 11** (check notes under _Additonal Notes_)

+## HOW-TO Configure

+To start a new project, you simply:
+- Replace the content in `project`-folder with your project.
+    - Recommend to use any of the demos available in https://github.com/ChibiOS/ChibiOS
+- Change values in `.vscode/settings.json` for your chip.
+    - For OpenOCD interface, board, and device configuration, look into `/usr/share/openocd/scripts/interface/`, `/usr/share/openocd/scripts/board/`, and  `/usr/share/openocd/scripts/target`
+    - You will find .svd-files available from the chip manufacturer webpage(s).

+**NB!** This setup is configured for using `gcc-arm-none-eabi`, `openocd`, and `gdb-multiarch`.
+If you plan to customize the development environment, look into these folders:
+- `.vscode/`
+- `.devcontainer/`

 ## Additional Notes